King Employment Opportunities

 Campus: Bristol

-Minimum Qualifications: • Experience: Minimum of 8 years or commensurate experience in administrative work. • Education: A bachelor’s degree is required. • Communication Skills: Excellent written and verbal communication skills. • Leadership Skills: Advanced discernment and decision-making skills; ability to navigate interaction with constituents in a calm and helpful manner. • Computer Skills: Proficient knowledge of Microsoft Office including, but not limited to good internet search skills. • Level of Independence: High level of ability to work independently and able to prioritize the work. • Physical Exertion Requirements: Light Work as defined by the Bureau of Labor Statistics. • Schedule Flexibility: Be able to work some evenings and weekends. • Driving History: Driving a university vehicle is not a requirement of this position, but submission of driving data is required. • Procedures Commitment: The candidate must adhere to all King University policies as detailed for all employees in the Employee Handbook or specifically per any department, such as Admissions, Business Office, Financial Aid, etc. • Christian Commitment: The candidate must have and be able to articulate a personal faith in the Lordship of Jesus Christ and support the mission of King University.
+Minimum Qualifications: Education: A bachelor’s degree in a related field is preferred.
+Communication Skills: Excellent written and verbal communication skills Level of Independence: High level of ability to work independently and be able to properly prioritize the work to be done.
+Physical Exertion Requirements: Light Work as defined by the Bureau of Labor Statistics Schedule Flexibility: Be able to work flexible hours as required or on special weekends as requested.
+Driving History: Driving a University vehicle is not a requirement of this position, but submission of driving data is required.
+Procedures Commitment: The candidate must adhere to any and all King University policies as detailed for all employees in the Employee Handbook or specifically per any department, such as Admissions, Business Office, Financial Aid, etc.; Christian Commitment: The candidate must have and be able to articulate a personal faith in the Lordship of Jesus Christ and support the mission of King University.

 Language: Proficiency in written and spoken English required.